 - ONE ⅝” wide x 60” long fiberglass measuring tape; we used a Dritz Fashion Color Tape Measure, which comes in pink and green

-- ONE small snap; we used a Babyville plastic snap in pink and used the Babyville pliers to install – you can go this route or use a standard metal snap
+- ONE small snap; we used a Babyville plastic snap in pink and used the Babyville pliers to install – you can go this route, use another type of plastic snap or use a standard metal snap

 - Scrap of felt for the pincushion; we used white – you need two apx.
 5” squares

 - All-purpose thread for optional decorative stitching on the pincushion; we used bright pink

 - White or invisible thread for stitching vinyl; we used white

 - Scissors or rotary cutter and mat